pingkai/HiFierWebDocusaurus/docs/tutorial-basics/settings.md

 When you play a DSD-encoded file, if DoP is enabled (default), the player will try to output it using DoP.
 If DoP is disabled, all DSD data will be converted to PCM data for output.

 DoP output requires exclusive audio mode.
 If you enable the "mixing audio with other apps " option, DoP will be disabled by default.
-This is because in mixed output mode, the DoP data will be resampled and processed by the system, which will destroy the DoP data structure and the final audio output will be very light.
+This is because in mixed output mode, the DoP data will be resampled and processed by the system, which will destroy the DoP data structure, and the final audio output will be very light.

 :::tip hint
 To achieve DoP output, you must have an external digital-to-analog conversion module that supports DoP.
 Ordinary headphones do not support DoP.